-Fortunately, for varicose vein sufferers, there are many treatment options.
-Once you have decided that you want to pursue varicose vein treatment, the next step is to determine whether you want to try conservative varicose vein treatment or varicose vein ablation.
-In general, most people begin with some form of traditional varicose vein treatment before advancing to ablation.
+Fortunately, for varicose vein sufferers, there are many varicose vein treatment options.
+Once you have decided that you want to pursue treatment, the next step is to determine whether you want to try conservative treatment or a noninvasive approach such as ablation.
+In general, most people begin with some form of traditional treatment before advancing to ablation.
 Conservative varicose vein treatments are intended to reduce symptoms such as pain, leg swelling, and skin ulcers.
-People, who are unhappy with the look of varicose veins, (and want to get rid of accompanying symptoms) often proceed directly to varicose vein ablation.
+People, who are unhappy with the look of varicose veins, (and want to get rid of accompanying symptoms) often proceed directly to ablation.

 Varicose Vein Treatment: Conservative Therapy

 Since blood pooling primarily causes varicose veins within the veins of the leg, leg elevation to improve blood flow back to the heart can reduce swelling (edema) and help venous stasis ulcers to heal.1 Leg elevation is fairly involved, however.
 Patients need to elevate their legs to at least the level of their heart for 30 minutes at a time, three or four times a day.